 1. Conduct Research Into a Blog Niche

-When you’re starting up your own blog, you can probably guess the first and most important question you need to answer: What will the blog be about?
+When you’re starting up your own blog, you can probably guess the first critical steps you need to take – choosing your niche.
+What will the blog be about?
 What are your blogging goals?

 You probably already have a few business ideas, but research is key at this point.
 Not all blogging topics will make you money.
 Some industries are so saturated with how-to articles and listicles that breaking in without a totally unique premise would be all but impossible.
 Likewise, not every blog topic has enough monthly searches or traffic from search engines to work on a viably profitable blog.